sreejithag/battery-charging-limiter-linux/README.md

 #### Set a systemd service

 Set limit will be reset to 100% on system reboot.\
-To apply the settings on reboot make a systemd service for that.\
+To apply the settings on reboot make a systemd service for that.

-* Create a service battery-manager
+Create a battery-manager service by creating battery-manager.service file at /etc/systemd/system/

+`sudo nano /etc/systemd/system/battery-manager.service`